petervanhoef/MyFlickrSearchApp/README.md

 ### Future enhancements:
 * Move model into a framework which is used by the application
 * Memory management: only keep information cached which is visible and a few pages before and after view instead of reducing memory on a low memory warning
+* Code to retrieve minitures and full pictures is very simular, could be make a more generic function?

 # Building the App